ASVBPREAUBV/postgrest-tutorial/README.md

 	https://postgrest.com/en/v0.4/admin.html

 This repo is no real tutorial just to remember the initialisation process for my own configs.
-But i think if you are totally new to postgREST i might help.
+But it think if you are totally new to postgREST i might help.

 ## Initialisation
 1. Download bin/build or hombrew postgREST